turingschool/curriculum/source/projects/dinner_dash.markdown

 * 4: All features are correctly implemented along with two extensions
 * 3: All features defined in the assignment are correctly implemented
-* 2: There are one or two features missing
+* 2: There are one or two features missing or incorrectly implemented
 * 1: There are bugs/crashes in the features present

 ### 2. Views